Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 - Swtiched to a different PCF to ensure no other predictors or BTB entrie were affected
 - Switched to another branch entry, changed BTB, and indexed a different local predictor (LocalSrc = 0)
   - Waited for local predictor to be put into weakly taken state, and checked output reflected this
-- Switched to a different local predictor (LocalSrc = 0), and ensured that this entry was unchanged.
+- Switched to a different local predictor (LocalSrc = 0), and ensured that this entry was changed appropriately.

+### Branch Predictor (January 23rd):**
+This module is just the structural instantiation of both the GHR, and the branch predictor, there is no behavioral Verilog in this module.
+As the GHR's only role it to update LocalSrc based on PCSrcResE and BranchOpE[0], I feel it is unnecessary to test this module as a whole, as both modules have been suffeciently verified.

 # **Challenges**